Configuring webMethods.io MFT Settings

 Template for user email Email template for the user creation alert.

-You can configure the following server variables in your user email template:
+Configure the following server variables in your user email template:

 • {firstName}: First name of the user.